nextstrain/ncov/narratives/ncov_sit-rep_2020-03-13.md

 Here, we see a large clade of sequences from Europe.
 Notably, sequences from many different countries intercalate, indicating that COVID-19 is already circulating quite widely across Europe.
 <br><br>
-Zooming in on the map, we see that there are many links between Italy and other areas; however, it is important to keep in mind that the directionality of these links can't always be confidently inferred, and other hypotheses that can also explain these data (e.g., if an unsampled case infected both a secondary case sequenced in Italy and a secondary case sequenced elsewhere).
+Zooming in on the map, we see that there are many links between Italy and other areas; however, it is important to keep in mind that the directionality of these links can't always be confidently inferred.
+Other hypotheses can also explain these data (e.g., if an unsampled case infected both a secondary case sequenced in Italy and a secondary case sequenced elsewhere).

 <!-- There is no right side text -->

 # [Local transmission in the British Isles & Ireland](https://nextstrain.org/ncov/2020-03-13?c=country&legend=closed&d=tree&f_country=United%20Kingdom,Ireland&p=full)
-Looking at the British Isles & Ireland as an example, we can see several instances where viruses that are closely related to samples from other countries appear in the British Isles & Ireland
+Looking at the British Isles & Ireland as an example, we can see several instances where viruses that are closely related to samples from other countries appear in the British Isles & Ireland.
 <br><br>
 This is consistent with 4 or more introductions from other locations.
 <br><br>